 Monash continues to be a relatively safe municipality with below average crime.
-Monash is ranked 46th out of the 79 local government areas for the rate of reported criminal incidents in the year ending March 2021, when ranked from highest to lowest crime rate.274
+Monash is ranked 50th out of the 79 local government areas for the rate of reported criminal incidents in the year ending December 2020, when ranked from highest to lowest crime rate.

 The most common crimes occurring in Monash are property and deception crimes.
-The most common incident of crime is 'steal from a motor vehicle' (1,539 recorded incidents).
-'Public health and safety offences' was the next most common crime in 2021 due to pandemic relevant offences (840 recorded incidents), followed by 'other theft' (729 recorded incidents), 'obtain benefit by deception' (654 incidents) and 'residential non-aggravated burglary' (575 recorded incidents).275
+The most common incident of crime is 'steal from a motor vehicle', which has more than double the number of incidents compared with the second most common crime of 'other theft'.
+'Public health and safety offences' was the next most common crime in 2020 (due to pandemic relevant offences), followed by 'obtain benefit by deception' and 'residential non-aggravated burglary'.